A topic from the subject of Standardization in Chemistry.

 Step-by-Step Details:

-1. Weigh KHP Solid: Accurately weigh approximately 0.5 grams of KHP solid and transfer it to an Erlenmeyer flask.
+1. Weigh KHP Solid: Accurately weigh approximately 0.5 grams of KHP solid using an analytical balance.
+Record the exact mass.
+Transfer the KHP quantitatively to a clean Erlenmeyer flask.

-2. Dissolve KHP: Add 100 mL of deionized water to the flask and swirl to dissolve the KHP.
+2. Dissolve KHP: Add about 50 mL of deionized water to the flask.
+Swirl gently to dissolve the KHP.
+Once dissolved, carefully add more deionized water to approximately 75-80 mL total volume.

-3. Add Indicator: Add 3-4 drops of phenolphthalein indicator to the solution.
+3. Add Indicator: Add 3-4 drops of phenolphthalein indicator to the KHP solution.

-4. Fill Burette: Rinse a clean burette with sodium hydroxide solution and fill it with the unknown solution.
+4. Fill Burette: Rinse a clean burette with a small amount of the NaOH solution to be standardized, and then fill the burette with the NaOH solution.
+Record the initial burette reading.

-5. Titrate Solution: Carefully titrate the sodium hydroxide solution into the KHP solution while swirling continuously.
-The solution will change from colorless to pink near the endpoint.
+5. Titrate Solution: Carefully titrate the NaOH solution from the burette into the KHP solution while swirling the flask continuously.
+The solution will change from colorless to a faint, persistent pink color near the endpoint.

 Key Procedures: